Prepare your pool for the winter

 To balance the water in your pool you will have to carry out these 3 measures:

-i) First of all, you must make sure that the ph level of your pool water is between 7.2 and 7.8.
-If you have a fiberglass pool, then you must make sure that the ph level is between 7.0 and 7.2.
-You must make sure that the alkalinity of your swimming pool is between 120 and 150 ppm.
+i) First, you must ensure that the pH level of your pool water is between 7.2 and 7.8.
+If you have a fiberglass pool, then you must ensure that the pH level is between 7.0 and 7.2.
+You must also ensure that the alkalinity of your swimming pool is between 120 and 150 ppm.

-ii) You must perform a chlorine shock test using chlorine shock tablets that are commercially available.
-You must add these tablets to the filter of your pool and the skimmers of your pool.
-After that, you must make sure that you run the filter and the skimmers of your pool for at least 6 to 12 hours.
+ii) You must perform a chlorine shock test using commercially available chlorine shock tablets.
+You must add these tablets to your pool's filter and skimmers and run them for at least 6 to 12 hours.

-iii) To prevent the outbreak of fungus, you must make sure that you use a reliable algicide.
-After adding the algicide, you must make sure that the filter of your pool is left to run for at least 6 to 12 hours.
+iii) To prevent the outbreak of fungus, you must use a reliable algicide.
+After adding the algicide, you must leave the pool filter to run for at least 6 to 12 hours.

 Step 5: Remove the phosphate carefully:

-You must add some phosphate remover to the water in your pool to eliminate the food source of algae.
-When you carefully remove all of the phosphates, you are a hundred percent sure that no algae will ever grow in the water of your pool throughout the winter months.
+You must add phosphate remover to the water in your pool to eliminate algae's food source.
+When you carefully remove all of the phosphates, you are a hundred percent sure that no algae will ever grow in your pool's water throughout the winter months.

 Step 6: Use a solar pool cover: